 Benchmarking Ultra-Low-Power μNPUs

-Paper in the proceedings of the 31st Annual International Conference on Mobile Computing and Networking.
+.
+In Proceedings of the 31st Annual International Conference on Mobile Computing and Networking. .

 Efficient on-device neural network (NN) inference offers predictable latency, improved privacy and reliability, and lower operating costs for vendors than cloud-based inference.
 This has sparked recent development of microcontroller-scale NN accelerators, also known as neural processing units (μNPUs), designed specifically for ultra-low-power applications.We present the first comparative evaluation of a number of commercially-available μNPUs, including the first independent benchmarks for multiple platforms.
 To ensure fairness, we develop and open-source a model compilation pipeline supporting consistent benchmarking of quantized models across diverse microcontroller hardware.